-The Private Placement will be non-brokered; however, the Company may pay finder's fees in accordance in the rules and policies of the Exchange.
-The Company has received conditional acceptance on this financing from the Exchange.
+The Private Placement will be non-brokered; however, the Company may pay finder's fees in accordance with the rules and policies of the Exchange.

 All securities issued pursuant to this Private Placement will be subject to a four month and one day hold period in accordance with applicable securities laws.
-The closing date for the Private Placement is expected to occur in June 2016 or such other date as the Company may determine.
 The net proceeds from the non-flow-through portion of the Private Placement will be used to fund exploration activities for 2016 and for working capital and general corporate purposes.
 The gross proceeds from the flow-through portion of the Private Placement will be used to fund exploration activities for 2016.

-On June 27, 2016, the Company has increased the non-brokered Private Placement previously announced on June 13, 2016 from \$2,000,000 to up to \$2,500,000.
-The Private Placement will increase from up to 2,000,000 units to up to 4,000,000 units of the Company at an issue price of \$0.25 per Unit and up to 5,000,000 flow-through units at an issue price of \$0.30 per Flow-Through Unit.
+On June 27, 2016, the Company increased the non-brokered Private Placement previously announced on June 13, 2016 from \$2,000,000 to up to \$2,500,000.
+The Private Placement increased from up to 2,000,000 units to up to 4,000,000 units of the Company at an issue price of \$0.25 per Unit and up to 5,000,000 flow-through units at an issue price of \$0.30 per Flow-Through Unit.
 The Units and Flow-Through Units will be issued on the same terms as those previously announced.